mantonic002/photo-backup/README.md

 - Ensure the `.uploads` directory has sufficient storage space.
 - The application generates thumbnails (100x100 pixels) using the `imaging` library.
 - EXIF data is extracted for geolocation and timestamp; if unavailable, defaults are used.
-- All endpoints except `/login` require a valid JWT token in the `Authorization` header.
+- All endpoints except `/login` require a valid session cookie set.

 ## Contributing

 This is a personal project, but feel free to fork and modify it for your needs.
 Suggestions or improvements can be submitted via pull requests.

-## License

-This project is licensed under the MIT License.